billythemusical/recode-fa23/course-outline.md

         - difficulty
         - type of question
     - Keep score and manage multiple players

 - 🛰 Space App (Medium)
     - Using [NASA's API](https://api.nasa.gov/), you can:
         - Explore the [Image and Video Library](https://api.nasa.gov/#:~:text=images.nasa.gov-,NASA%20Image%20and%20Video%20Library,-Use%20this%20API)
         - Get the [APOD](https://api.nasa.gov/#:~:text=of%20the%20Day-,APOD,-One%20of%20the) Astronomy Picture Of the Day
         - Get the latest Space Weather Database [Notifications](https://api.nasa.gov/#:~:text=06%26api_key%3DDEMO_KEY-,Notifications,-https%3A//api.nasa)

 - 📰 News App (Medium)
     - Using the [NewsAPI](https://newsapi.org/) you can:
         - Give your users the latest headlines.
         - Let them search for articles on a subject.
-        - Expand it to incorporate an accompnaying image or video search API into the results (Google image or YouTube?)
+        - Expand it to incorporate an accompanying image or video search API into the results (Google image or YouTube?)

 - ✨ Roll Your Own (???)
     - Find your own (preferably free) API online or on a service like [API Ninjas](https://api-ninjas.com) and build your app according to the parameters set out above.

-⏩ Publish your working site to your private Github Pages site and upload the link to the page on [this form](https://forms.gle/qFmdmwFxJA1Jccs16).
+⏩ Once you're done, `commit` your changes in Github Desktop and `push` your changes to Github.
+Then share the link to your private repo [this form](https://forms.gle/qFmdmwFxJA1Jccs16).

->For now, this repo will be a *private* Github Pages site so that your API keys are not exposed to the wider web.
+>For now, this repo will be set to *private* so that your API keys are not exposed to the wider web.
 We will have set up your repositories to be shared with us instructors in the initial setup.
+Later work will be possible to use public repos and Github Pages.

 ⏱ *Approx. time to complete: 4-6 hours*